mukeshmithrakumar/scientific/CONTRIBUTING.md

 Want to contribute but not sure of what?
 Here are a few suggestions:
 1. Add a new example or tutorial.
-Located in [`examples/`](examples), these are a great way to familiarize yourself and others with TF-Addons.
+Located in [`examples/`](examples), these are a great way to familiarize yourself and others with TF-Scientific.
 See [the guidelines](examples/README.md) for more information on how to add examples.
 2. Solve an [existing issue](https://github.com/mukeshmithrakumar/scientific/issues).